nsidc/granule-metgen/README.md

 # nsidc-metgen

-`nsidc-metgen` enables data producers as well as Operations staff managing the data ingest workflow to create metadata files conforming to NASA's Common Metadata Repository UMM-G specification."
+`nsidc-metgen` via the MetGenC utility, enables Operations staff and data producers to create metadata files conforming to NASA's Common Metadata Repository UMM-G specification and ingest data directly to NASA EOSDIS’s Cumulus archive.
+Cumulus is an open source cloud-based data ingest, archive, distribution, and management framework developed for NASA's Earth Science data.

 ## Level of Support